eclipse-kura/kura/docs/gateway-configuration/firewall-configuration.md

 - **Protocol**: defines the protocol of the rule to check (all, tcp, or udp).
 (Required field).

 - **Source Network/Host**: identifies the source network or host name (CIDR notation).
-Set to 0.0.0.0/0 if empty.
+Set to IPv4 0.0.0.0/0 or IPv6 ::/0 if empty.

 - **Destination Network/Host**: identifies the destination network or host name (CIDR notation).
-Set to 0.0.0.0/0 if empty.
+Set to IPv4 0.0.0.0/0 or IPv6 ::/0 if empty.

 - **Enable Masquerading**: defines whether masquerading is used (yes or no).
 If set to 'yes', masquerading is enabled.
 If set to 'no', only FORWARDING rules are be added.
 (Required field).

-The rules will be added to the *forward-kura-ipf* chain in the filter table and in the *postrouting-kura-ipf* one in the nat table.
+The rules will be added to the *forward-kura-ipf* chain in the IPv4/IPv6 filter table and in the *postrouting-kura-ipf* one in the IPv4/IPv6 nat table.

 As a use-case scenario, consider the same setup as in port forwarding, but with cellular interface disabled and eth1 interface configured as WAN/DHCP client.
 In this case, the interfaces of the gateway are configured as follows: